 We now make precise the notions introduced above.
 An ideal quantum computer operates as if each qubit evolves noiselessly between operations; in practice, errors accumulate at each circuit layer.
 Fault-tolerant quantum computation tells us these errors can be corrected if the error rate per qubit per circuit layer is below a certain threshold, motivating the following complexity class.

-\begin{definition}[$\textsf{NBQP}$ complexity class, informal] $\textnormal{\textsf{NBQP}}$ contains all problems solvable in polynomial time by a noisy quantum computer with polynomial-size circuits, where all operations are subject to constant depolarizing noise per qubit at a rate below the threshold of known quantum error-correcting codes. \end{definition}
+\begin{definition}[$\textsf{NBQP}$ complexity class, informal] $\textnormal{\textsf{NBQP}}$ contains all problems solvable in polynomial time by a noisy quantum computer with polynomial-size circuits, where all operations are subject to constant depolarizing noise per qubit at a rate below the threshold of known quantum fault-tolerance schemes. \end{definition}

 We work with depolarizing noise for concreteness, as it is a standard and well-studied error model.
 Our lower bounds hold for any noise model at least as strong as depolarizing noise, and our constructions can be adapted to other local stochastic noise models with constant error rate per qubit.